Laws & Requirements

 Revocation of Consent

 • Consent is revocable until court approves it.
-Thereafter, consent is irrevocable, except that for 1 year, consent may be revoked for fraud, duress, or lack of mental competency.
+After that, consent is irrevocable, except that for one year, consent may be revoked for fraud, duress, or lack of mental competency.

-• For a Native American child, consent can be withdrawn for any reason before entry of final decree and for fraud or duress within 2 years.
+• For a Native American child, consent can be withdrawn for any reason before entry of final decree and for fraud or duress within two years.

 Parties to an Adoption